💡Now Enrolling for 2026/2027? Secure your future and start preparing today.Book a Free Consultation

 C. Levels of Protein Structure

-The functionality of a protein is intimately linked to its three-dimensional structure, organized hierarchically into four levels:
+The functionality of a protein is dictated by its intricate three-dimensional structure, which is organized hierarchically into four levels:

-• Primary Structure (1°): The unique linear sequence of amino acids in a polypeptide chain, held together by peptide bonds.
+• Primary Structure (1°): The unique linear sequence of amino acids in a polypeptide chain, determined by genetic information.

-• Secondary Structure (2°): Local, regular folding patterns of the polypeptide backbone, stabilized by hydrogen bonds.
-The two most common types are α-helix and β-pleated sheet.
+• Secondary Structure (2°): Local folding of the polypeptide backbone into regular, repeating patterns, stabilized by hydrogen bonds between C=O and N-H groups of the backbone.
+The most common types are the α-helix (a spiral) and the β-pleated sheet (folded strands).

-• Tertiary Structure (3°): The overall three-dimensional (3D) shape of a single polypeptide chain, resulting from interactions between the R groups of amino acids.
+• Tertiary Structure (3°): The overall three-dimensional shape of a single polypeptide chain.
+It is stabilized by various interactions between the R groups of the amino acids, including hydrophobic interactions, hydrogen bonds, ionic bonds, and covalent disulfide bridges between cysteine residues.

-• Quaternary Structure (4°): Arises when a protein is composed of two or more polypeptide chains (subunits).
+• Quaternary Structure (4°): The arrangement of two or more polypeptide chains (subunits) to form a single functional protein.
+An example is hemoglobin, which consists of four subunits.
 Not all proteins have quaternary structure.

 Levels of Protein Structure